Klipper3d/klipper/docs/Config_Reference.md

 Many config options require the name of a micro-controller pin.
 Klipper uses the hardware names for these pins - for example `PA4`.

-For AVR micro-controllers one may also use an Arduino alias (such as "ar29" or "analog3").
-In order to use Arduino names, the `pin_map` variable in the `[mcu]` section must be present and have a value of `arduino`.

 Pin names may be preceded by `!` to indicate that a reverse polarity should be used (eg, trigger on low instead of high).